avicsl/Deterministic-Finite-Automaton/README.md

 # Deterministic-Finite-Automaton
 DFA that accepts string with no 'aba' subtring.
+Track and reject on full match.